Building in a floodplain is like pitching a tent on a highway when there are no cars coming.

 Techniques for floodproofing (retrofitting) existing flood-prone development include:

-Consult your municipal building official for information and assistance with floodproofing techniques.
+Consult with your municipal building official for information and assistance with floodproofing techniques.

-Insurance doesn’t prevent flood damage, but is a valuable tool for protecting the financial investment in buildings and contents.
+Insurance doesn’t prevent flood damage, but it can be a valuable tool for protecting the financial investment in buildings and contents.
 Flood losses are not covered by most insurance policies.

 Flood resilience and hazard mitigation planning are critical steps toward coordinated implementation of activities that will reduce future damages from events that we hope will never occur.
 The planning process enables a community to develop a program of activities that can be implemented now, before a disaster strikes.
 After evaluating the problems and considering potential solutions, the community identifies the most appropriate and efficient actions for reducing future damages.